 Nominating External Examiners and Exam Entry

-Supervisors will be informed by the Registry Research Degree Examinations Team once the examiner nominations have been processed and approved by the College.
+Supervisors will be informed by the Registry Research Degree Examinations Team once the examiner nominations have been processed and examiner invitations.

-Students must submit their thesis in accordance with the instructions set out by the College Registry (Theses for Imperial College Research Degrees Checklist).
+Students must submit their thesis electronically via the Research Degree Milestones tile in My Imperial.
+Students must submit their thesis in accordance with the instructions set out by the College Registry (Theses for Imperial College Research Degrees – Guidance).
 Under no circumstances should students provide their examiners with a copy of their thesis, and examiners are advised not to accept a thesis from any other source other than the College Registry.

-In cases where students are unable to submit within four years (or equivalent part-time), a late case application can be submitted by the department for consideration by the Imperial College Graduate School.
-The late case request procedure is available to postgraduate research candidates in cases where mitigating circumstances have affected their progress towards their final submission deadline.
+In cases where students are unable to submit within four years (or equivalent part-time), a thesis extension application can be submitted by the department for consideration by the Imperial College Graduate School.
+The thesis extension request procedure is available to postgraduate research candidates in cases where mitigating circumstances have affected their progress towards their final submission deadline.

-All late case requests are subject to departmental approval by the Director of Postgraduate Studies prior to submission to the Registry Research Degrees Team.
-Upon submission to Registry, the late case request will be submitted to a Special Case Panel for review and approval on behalf of the Postgraduate Research Quality Committee.
+All thesis extension requests are subject to departmental approval by the Director of Postgraduate Studies prior to submission to the Registry Research Degrees Team.
+Upon submission to Registry, the request will be submitted to a Special Case Panel for review and approval on behalf of the Postgraduate Research Quality Committee.

-For further information on submitting a late case request, please consult the relevant departmental administrator in the first instance and the College's Late case request guidance.
-All late case requests will be made using the appropriate Late case request form.
-Please note that any theses submitted after the four-year deadline (or equivalent part-time) will be recorded as “late” on the College’s formal record, and thus the student will be a "non-submitter" as far as the College's Performance Indicators are concerned.
+For further information on submitting a thesis extension request, please consult the relevant departmental administrator in the first instance and the College's Thesis Extension request guidance.
+All requests will be made using the appropriate form.

 Other important information: